gpuweb/gpuweb/proposals/sized-binding-arrays.md

  - Vulkan uniform indexing of texel buffers is added in Vulkan 1.2, but very prevalent there (apart from some Intel devices?)
  - Vulkan non-uniform indexing of all kinds of bindings is very prevalent but not ubiquitous.

+Note that both HLSL and SPIR-V require annotations for non-uniform accesses (or non-uniform are UB).
+WGSL compilers could use the uniformity analysis to deduce when annotations need to be added or can be removed.

 Given that a reasonable workaround exists to support uniform and non-uniform indexing on devices that don't support it, and that the workaround has been used with great success in WebGL, the proposal is to allow non-uniform indexing of all kinds of bindings.
 The workaround looks like the following: